 6. Mobile development is about integration

 I have seen hundreds of Mobile application development life cycles so far and in every project, the bottleneck has been integration.
 Writing code is far too easy.
 But on an embedded system such as Mobile, the real art lies in integrating multiple components in time bound manner.
 It’s more of a process issue but unfortunately, I have not seen a solution so far.
 So 99 out of 100 times you would see applications taking far too long during the integration and release phase.

 System integrators are a very priced community in the Mobile ecosystem so if you learn the debugging and integration skills, you are invaluable as an engineer.

 7. Attitude of a Mobile developer

 This is something very hard to learn unless you have it in you.
 Mobile phone application development can take a lot out of you.
-Sheer frustration of not being able to release your app for some nasty unknown crash can drive you crazy.
+The sheer frustration of not being able to release your app for some nasty unknown crash can drive you crazy.

-You need a ‘never die’ attitude with cool mind to be able to subjectively analyze seemingly irritating ‘unkown’ bugs for days to release a successful mobile app.
-If you are working for a handset manufacturer and need to pass certifications like FTA, you need it more that most ..
+You need a ‘never die’ attitude with a cool mind to be able to subjectively analyze seemingly irritating ‘unknown’ bugs for days to release a successful mobile app.
+If you are working for a handset manufacturer and need to pass certifications like FTA, you need it more than most…

-So if you have just started on this path, welcome to Mobile developer community .. and all the best for your Mobile app adventures !
+So if you have just started on this path, welcome to the Mobile developer community .. and all the best for your Mobile app adventures!